eantoranz/git-duplicate/README.md

         both modified:   RelNotes
 ```

-Rebase is using the merge engine to replay all the revisions, for understandable reasons.
+Rebase is using the merge engine to duplicate all the revisions, for understandable reasons.
-`git-replay.py` would instead recreate all the original revisions on top of the desired
+`git-duplicate.py` would instead recreate all the original revisions on top of the desired
 point (doesn't have to be `HEAD`) without running any actual merge.

 Technically speaking, the script will create new revisions using the same metadata from the